EliseiNicolae/code-bugs.com/posts/clear-youtube-feed-with-javascript-code.md

 allowfullscreen></iframe>

-The above script will take all videos and it will make them uninteresting.
+The bellow script will take all videos, and it will make them uninteresting.
 Paste the next code in your console:
 ```
 (()=>{
     markAllVideosAsNotBeingInteresting({